redis/redis-doc/commands/expireat.md

-`EXPIREAT` has the same effect and semantic as `EXPIRE`, but instead of specifying the number of seconds representing the TTL (time to live), it takes an absolute [UNIX timestamp][2] (seconds since January 1, 1970).
+`EXPIREAT` has the same effect and semantic as `EXPIRE`, but instead of specifying the number of seconds representing the TTL (time to live), it takes an absolute [Unix timestamp][2] (seconds since January 1, 1970).

-Please for the specific semantics of the commands refer to the [EXPIRE command documentation](/commands/expire).
+Please for the specific semantics of the command refer to the documentation of `EXPIRE`.

 [2]: http://en.wikipedia.org/wiki/Unix_time